Mjokfox/WorldEdit_terraform/readme.md

 ## Settings

-radius_limit (int): Maximum allowable radius for the terraform operation.\
+radius_limit: Maximum allowable radius for the terraform operation.\
-threshold_multiplier (int): Multiplier applied to the threshold value.
+threshold_multiplier: Multiplier applied to the threshold value.\
+gauss_sigma: The sigma value used in the generation of the guassian kernel.\
+guass_radius: The radius of the kernel.

 ## Examples